afeld/python-public-policy/syllabus.md

 ### Assignment scoring

-In general, assignments{% if id == 'nyu' %} and resubmissions{% endif %} are due at the start of class.
-Scoring:

 - **Late work:** {% if id == "columbia" %}-10%{% else %}-10 points{% endif %} per day
 - **Syntax errors:** -10 points
 - **Incomplete Steps / Steps with logic errors:** -2 to -5 points